-It is expected that you read the assigned readings before coming to class.
-This will help class discussion and activities.
+It is expected that you read the assigned chapter readings before submitting coursework.
+This will facilitate class discussion and activities.
 If it is clear to me that students are not completing their reading assignments, I reserve the right to alter the syllabus to add pop quizzes into your final grade.
-Therefore, it is in your best interest to read and be ready to apply your knowledge in class and in the assignments.
-Assigned readings are listed in the schedule under the Course Schedule link in Blackboard.
-Participation points will be accumulated throughout the semester in the form of quizzes, discussion questions, a meme assignment, or in-class activity.
+Therefore, it is in your best interest to read and be ready to apply your knowledge in class discussions and in the assignments.
+Assigned readings are listed in the schedule located in the Syllabus and Schedule folder in Blackboard.

-Quizzes
+Chapter Quizzes

-There are quizzes which cover glossary terms and concepts.
-The quizzes are accessed in the folders for each week in Blackboard.
+There are chapter quizzes for each chapter.
+The chapter quizzes are accessed in the chapter folders for each week in Blackboard.
 You have two attempts for all quizzes and the last attempt will be graded.

-Application Assessments
+Application Assignments

 The assignment schedule is in the Syllabus and Schedule link in Blackboard.
 Throughout the course you will be required to work on various application assignments.
-These assignments typically will be mediabased (either video or podcast) and include application of concept questions for students to answer.
+These assignments typically will be media-based (either video or podcast) and include application of concept questions for students to answer.
 Assignments must be done independently.
 Proper spelling and grammar are necessary for college course writing.
 If spelling and grammar are not written academically (i.e., in text message format, not spell and grammar checked, etc.) point deductions will be incurred.
 Google docs (cloud word documents) or .pages documents, hand-written and scanned, emailed, or late assignments will NOT be allowed.
 Students will submit these assignments in Blackboard.